zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 difficulty: beginner
 duration: 1 hour
 description: >
-  This recipe will guide you through building the hello world project for Zetta.
+  This will guide you through building the hello world project for Zetta.
 In it, we'll cover Zetta's basic concepts.
 This tutorial is good for those looking to see